2019 Personal Note

-The book helps transfer critical details to home sellers, and led to the home buying book, courses at Northern Virginia Community College, TV appearances, and speaking engagements.
-Major media have serialized both books and have published many other articles.
+The book helped convey critical details to home sellers and led to the home buying book, courses at Northern Virginia Community College, TV appearances, and speaking engagements.
+Major media have serialized two of my books and published many other articles.
 Also, my ideas have been covered in major newspapers coast-to-coast.

 My articles on negotiating, market statistics, and other topics have been published in the national REALTOR Magazine and elsewhere.
-The Agent's Guide to Real Estate book was featured by the National Association of Realtors and the Kindle Edition has been updated.
+My third book, Agent's Guide to Real Estate, was featured by the National Association of Realtors and there is a Kindle Edition.

 THE RECENT PAST

-Many of you have shared days on the Lady Katie in the Chesapeake Bay as well as in the Gulf Stream off Hatteras.
-But the website I produced to sell her worked, and she has a new home in Montauk.
+Many of you have shared days on the Lady Katie in the Chesapeake Bay as well as in the Gulf Stream off Cape Hatteras.
+But the website I created to sell her worked, and she has a new home in Montauk.
 She was a great boat, and we enjoyed 14 glorious years.
 For all the photos, click here.
-I still fish in the Chesapeake, in Hatteras, and in Florida.
+I still fish in the Chesapeake Bay, and offshore out of Hatteras and Palm Beach.